North Belfast derby: Setanta Cup

 The Setanta Sports Cup was a cross-border competition open to clubs from all over Ireland, following on from previous competitions such as the Dublin and Belfast Inter-City Cup, North-South Cup, Blaxnit Cup, Texaco Cup, Tyler Cup and Irish News Cup.
 Having never played each other in any of these competitions, the Setanta Cup saw the only meeting of the two sides in all-Ireland competition in 2011.
 Established in 2005, the Setanta Cup was last played in 2014.

 Gold Cup

-The Gold Cup, is a now-defunct competition which was previously open to senior clubs from 1911 to 2001.
+The Gold Cup was a competition which was previously open to senior clubs from 1911 to 2001.
 The two sides first met in this competition in 1962 with the final meeting coming in 1987.

 Ulster Cup

-The Ulster Cup is also a now-defunct competition which was open to senior clubs from 1949 to 1997.
+The Ulster Cup was also a competition which was open to senior clubs from 1949 to 1997.
 Like the City Cup, the Ulster Cup was an annual fixture until the early 1980s (sometimes twice a season) when it was split into groups.
 Traditionally the opening competition of the season, this cup saw the first senior meeting of the clubs in 1949, with the last meeting between the two coming in 1997.